Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Bayesian parameter estimation setup

 The full inference pipeline is implemented within the \texttt{PyCBC Inference} framework \cite{Biwer2019}.
 Posterior sampling is performed with \texttt{nessai}, a nested-sampling algorithm enhanced by normalizing flows to improve sampling efficiency \cite{Williams2021,Williams2023}.
 For the long-duration space-based signals considered in this work, direct likelihood evaluation with full-resolution waveforms would be computationally prohibitive.
 We therefore adopt a heterodyned likelihood scheme, also referred to as the relative-binning approximation.
 In this approach, a single high-resolution reference waveform is computed once, and the likelihood for candidate waveforms is subsequently evaluated by interpolating their ratio to the reference over a much coarser frequency grid \cite{Cornish2010,Zackay2018,Leslie2021}.

 It should be noted that different waveform families are used in the ground- and space-based bands, and the two descriptions are therefore not fully self-consistent.
-This choice is motivated by waveform suitability and computational cost in the multiband parameter-estimation setup considered here.
-Constructing a unified waveform model that includes both spin and eccentricity consistently across the two bands is beyond the scope of this work and is left to future study.
+Recent work has made important progress toward more complete eccentric-spin waveform models, including precessing-eccentric inspiral models \cite{Klein2021,Arredondo2024,Morras2025} and EOB-based eccentric coalescence models \cite{Liu2024,Gamboa2025}.
+However, constructing a unified model that is simultaneously suitable for long-duration space-band evolution, ground-band merger-ringdown analysis, and the phenomenological dipole-radiation correction considered here remains technically challenging \cite{Thomas2026} and is not currently available for the parameter-estimation setup used in this work.
+The use of different waveform families is therefore motivated by waveform suitability and computational cost in the present multiband analysis, while constructing such a unified model is left to future study.